gitbls/sdm/Docs/Plugins.md

 * `autoconnect-retries` &mdash; Sets the number of retries for the gadget to obtain a DHCP address via the USB gadget connection [D:5]
 * `dhcp-timeout` &mdash; Configures the DHCP timeout for each attempt to get a DHCP address via the USB connection [D:60]
 * `gadget-mode` &mdash; Configures the gadget mode.
 Default is unshared `simple` mode. `gadget-mode=shared` enables the gadget device to be shared using libcomposite
+* `mac-vendor` &mdash; Specifies the first 3 segments of the MAC address.
+[D:dc:a6:32]
 * `static-mac` &mdash; Configures the provided static MAC address for the USB gadget device.
-Useful so the Pi gets the same IP address every time, but only with `gadget-mode=simple`
+Useful so the Pi gets the same IP address every time, but only with `gadget-mode=simple` If `static-mode` is specified without a value, the plugin will generate a MAC address and make it static.
 * `noipv6` &mdash; Do not configure ipv6 on the gadget USB connection

 #### Examples